ulfschneider/breakdown/README.md

 Issues which are already available in JIRA will have the JIRA issue key.

-The issue key is followed by a paranthesis section, which contains:
+The issue key is followed by a paranthesis section, containing:

 * ```s:<status>``` to indicate the issue status, which cannot be changed inside of Atom
 * ```a:<assignee>``` to indicate the JIRA user who is assigned to the issue